-- praise/reinforcement for good behaviour;

-- added reprimand for repeated or serious misbehaviour;

-- set up Smiley Chart system between teacher and child.
+- · praise/reinforcement for good behaviour; - · added reprimand for repeated or serious misbehaviour; - Internal exclusion spending time out of class - set up Smiley Chart system between teacher and child.
 Initially a 2 week trial period in school (not sending the sheet home).
-Parents should ALWAYS be aware of issues prior to a child starting any chart; (see Use of Smiley Face Charts)

-- agree a behaviour protocol in liaison with behaviour lead / SLT;

-- initiate involvement of Parent Support Advisor and/or Family Liaison Officer;

-- Meet parents with behaviour lead / SLT;

-- Multi-agency meetings;

-- Short-term exclusion;

-- Permanent exclusion.
+Parents should ALWAYS be aware of issues prior to a child starting any chart; (see Use of Smiley Face Charts) - agree a behaviour protocol in liaison with behaviour lead / SLT; - initiate involvement of Parent Support Advisor and/or Family Liaison Officer; - Meet parents with behaviour lead / SLT; - Multi-agency meetings; - Short-term exclusion; - · Permanent exclusion.